Heroku Redis Hobby Tier Version Deprecation

 Table of Contents

-Beginning March 10, 2021, we are marking Heroku Redis versions 4 and 5 as deprecated for hobby tier plans.
+On March 10, 2021, we marked Heroku Data for Redis versions 4 and 5 as deprecated for hobby tier plans.
 This means current users will need to upgrade their add-ons to version 6.
-While this is expected to be a straightforward and backwards-compatible upgrade for most users, it is recommended that you read this entire article to familiarize yourself with the process, as well as possible breaking changes across versions.
+While this is expected to be a straightforward and backward-compatible upgrade for most users, it is recommended that you read this entire article to familiarize yourself with the process, as well as possible breaking changes across versions.

-Users that do not proactively upgrade their add-on to version 6 will be automatically upgraded after the deadline of June 30, 2021.
+Users that did not proactively upgrade their add-on to version 6 were automatically upgraded after the deadline of June 30, 2021.

 Timeline